-- Due to its proximity and Brussels being the capital of the European Union (EU), Belgium's banking sector has a diverse, international presence of financial institutions.
+- Due to its centralised location in Europe and with Brussels being the home for the main European Union (EU) institutions, Belgium's banking sector benefits from a diverse, international presence of financial institutions.

-- The four leading banks are BNP Paribas Fortis, KBC Bank, Belfius Bank (state owned) and ING Bank Belgium, together taking up 58% of total banking assets (end of 2015).
+- The four leading banks are BNP Paribas Fortis, KBC Bank, Belfius Bank (state-owned) and ING Bank Belgium, and in total make up 68% of the country’s total banking assets.

 - Residents may hold foreign and domestic currency accounts both domestically and overseas.
 Domestic currency accounts are fully convertible into foreign currency.